dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/dc_4_eu_pilot_1_auas_scenario.md

   - GDPR compliance
   - Dutch higher education regulations
 - **Risk management**:
-  - Lifecycle out of scope
-  - No cross-border verification
+  - availability/performance SaaS solution + effect on perceived reliability of wallet, feasability end-users for testsessions.
 - **Credential lifecycle management**:
   - Revocation: Not implemented (not provided by WP7)
   - Suspension: Not implemented (not provided by WP7)